Monterey Bay, California

 Note that In3 can also finance projects that are more philanthropic (marginally or not at all profitable), up to a third of our partner’s portfolio, but even those projects need to take advantage of market forces and make the most favorable economic case possible.

-Basic feasibility comes first, without forcing an idea to fit into the mold of a financeable projects, without making a side business out of addressing all the perceived roadblocks, limitations, and inherent problems.
-Don’t focus on these obstacles … focus on a compelling vision of the future, a “theory of change” that can be funded and built in a definitive manner.
+Basic feasibility comes first, without forcing an idea to fit into the mold of other financeable projects, without making a side preoccupation out of addressing all the perceived roadblocks, limitations, and inherent problems.
+Unless you want to.
+Generally it is better to not get overly focused on obstacles … focus on a compelling vision of the future, a “theory of change” that can be funded and built in a definitive manner.
+Building a better mouse trap is certainly a valid approach in some situations, especially if you hate mice, but the opportunities for making a big difference (staying out of the rodent control business) have never been more compelling.

 Contact us for feedback or, better yet, keep going until you have something specific to share.